nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
-The given parameters are invalid.
+A provided flag is invalid.
     * 1a1.
 AgentAssist shows an invalid parameter error message.

+      Use case resumes at step 1.
+* 1b.
+A provided value is invalid.
+    * 1b1.
+AgentAssist shows the error pertaining to the invalid field.

       Use case resumes at step 1.